 Type of calibration Description Calibration method Standard calibration The calibrated robot is positioned at calibration position.
 Axis Calibration Standard calibration data is found on the SMB (serial measurement board) or EIB in the robot.
-Absolute accuracy calibration (optional) · CalibWare Absolute accuracy calibration focuses on positioning accuracy in the Cartesian coordinate system for the robot.
+Absolute accuracy calibration (optional) Based on standard calibration, and besides positioning the robot at synchronization position, the Absolute accuracy calibration also compensates for: • Mechanical tolerances in the robot structure • Deflection due to load CalibWare Absolute accuracy calibration focuses on positioning accuracy in the Cartesian coordinate system for the robot.
 Absolute accuracy calibration data is found on the serial measurement board (SMB) or other robot memory.
 A robot calibrated with Absolute accuracy has the option information printed on its name plate (OmniCore).
 To regain 100% Absolute accuracy performance, the robot must be recalibrated for absolute accuracy after repair or maintenance that affects the mechanical structure.